ecilasun/tinysys/software/README.md

 - If you wish to build your own ROM images, you'll also need a working python3 install to make sure the waf build system functions as intended.
 - To be able to compile riscvtool, you'll also need a working cpp compiler targeting the platform you're going to build on (windows/linux/macos etc)
 - I advise using Visual Studio Code, but it's optional (all step below try to show both VSC and command line usage)
-- To compile the ROM image and program the ESP32-C6 device (our communication module) for the first time, you'll need to install ESP-IDF addon for your Visual Studio Code
+- To compile the ROM image and program the ESP32-C6 device (our communication module) for the first time, you'll need to install ESP-IDF addon for your Visual Studio Code (see https://github.com/espressif/vscode-esp-idf-extension/releases/ for releases)

 Or if you wish to simply browse / copy code or hardware details, feel free to do so, and don't forget to credit me or other people for their respective work!